AnishRane/SolMarketMaker/README.md

     npm install
     ```

+4. Create a folder .local_keys in SolMarketMaker repository and create pvt_keys.json file, this file should hold your market maker wallets private key in Uint8Array format.

-4. Environment Variables: Set up your environment variables by creating a .env file in the project root with the following content:
+5. Environment Variables: Set up your environment variables by creating a .env file in the project root with the following content:

     ```
     SOLANA_RPC_ENDPOINT=<Your Solana RPC endpoint URL>
-    USER_KEYPAIR=<Path to your Solana wallet keypair file>
+    PRIV_KEY_PATH=<Path to your Solana wallet keypair file>
+    eg: PRIV_KEY_PATH=.local_keys/pvt_keys.json
     ENABLE_TRADING=<true or false>
     ```